 Become a member risk free!
 If after your first order you are unhappy and decide to cancel your account for any reason we will cheerfully refund your one-time $35.00 membership fee within a 30 day period after placing your first order.
 If you are an existing direct member of our Miller’s Organic Farm and check mark the “existing member box” at registration, your online account will be complimentary.
 Please email us – requesting validation – and your account will be pending until proof of membership is established.
 No orders will be processed from a pending account.
 (If the farmer verbally consented to you, please place an order within 2 days and leave a comment for him at the checkout and you don’t have to send us an email)

-With the reading of this membership agreement, I accept the offer made to become a member of Amos Miller’s Organic Farm (“Association”) and I have read and agree with the following Declaration of Purpose from Article 1 of Amos Miller’s Organic Farm Articles of Association.
+With the reading of this membership agreement, I accept the offer made to become a member of Miller’s Organic Farm (“Association”) and I have read and agree with the following Declaration of Purpose from Article 1 of Miller’s Organic Farm Articles of Association.

 1. This Association of members hereby declares that our main objective is to maintain and improve the civil rights, constitutional guarantees, and political freedom of every member and citizen of the United States of America.
 We believe that the Constitution of the United States is one of the best documents ever devised by man, and the signers of the Declaration of Independence did so out of love for their country.